 Ants are able to communicate in several ways—with chemical and physical signals, sounds, and body language.
 How?
 Mostly with their antennae.
-They also use these forms of communication to recognize members of their colony, give warning signals to approaching predators, inform other members of the colony of new food findings, and grow the colony during mating season (nuptial flight).
-With these superpowers, they communicate with not only ants, but also other living things!
+They use these forms of communication to recognize members of their colony, give warning signals to approaching predators, inform other members of the colony of new food, and grow the colony during mating season (during ‘nuptial’ flights, named after a word describing human weddings).

 Some ants are farmers.
 They loosen up the soil, allowing water and oxygen to reach plant roots.
 Ants also help to keep the environment clean by feeding on organic waste and dead organisms.
 For example, carpenter ants make use of dead or diseased wood to build nests, subsequently speeding up the process of decomposition.
-But remember, some ants can be pretty dangerous too!

 While such foolproof mechanisms prove to be deadly for several organisms, not all are fearful of the ants.
 Many animals, such as spiders, pangolins, and bears, feed on ants as their primary source of nutrients.
-In fact, because of their nutritional value, some tribes in India are known to consume ants as a part of their regular diet.
+In fact, because of ants’ nutritional value, some tribes in India are known to consume them as a part of their regular diet.
 The Mavilan tribal community of Kerala prepares ant chutney by mixing ants with turmeric, grated coconut, chillies and salt.
-The chutney is believed to cure asthma!
+The chutney is believed to cure asthma.

-As the human population continues to grow and crowd into busy cities, architects are taking inspiration from the intricate structures of anthills to optimize space.
+As the human population continues to grow and crowd into busy cities, architects are taking inspiration from the intricate structures of anthills to make best use of space.
 Several species of ants use their own bodies to build ‘living bridges’ to traverse small crevices.
-Using this, many architects are figuring out how to use materials with high elasticity to make utilitarian structures.
+Inspired by this, many architects are figuring out how to use materials with high elasticity to make utilitarian structures.